No Virus Bill Yet: White House, GOP at Odds Over Jobless Aid

 Democrats warned time was running out.
 The benefit officially expires July 31, but due to the way states process unemployment payments, the cutoff is effectively Saturday.

-Rep. Richie Neal, D-N.J., chairman of the House Ways & Means Committee, said the nation is on “the eve of an economic catastrophe.”
+Rep. Richard Neal, D-Mass., chairman of the House Ways & Means Committee, said the nation is on “the eve of an economic catastrophe.”

 The U.S. registered its 18th straight week of new jobless claims topping 1 million, with an unemployment rate at 11 percent, higher than during last decade's Great Recession.
 A new AP-NORC pollsaid half of Americans laid off now believe their jobs will not return.